 Students must be a U.S. citizen enrolled in at least 6 credit hours.
-Work-Study employees are paid minimum wage, must submit a timesheet each period, and are paid twice each month.
+Student employees are currently paid $8.00 per hour, must submit a timesheet each period, and are paid twice each month.

 New employees must provide proof of U.S citizenship or eligibility to work in the U.S. A list of the acceptable documents can be found on the last page of the Employment Verification Form (I-9).
 It is the student’s responsibility to submit the completed employment documents to the Office of Human Resources (HR) PRIOR to beginning a work schedule.

-The amount of the students’ work-study award will dictate the maximum number of hours per week the student is eligible to work.
+The amount of the students’ employment award will dictate the maximum number of hours per week the student is eligible to work.
 Students usually work 10 to 15 hours per week.
-Students may not work more than 20 hours per week while enrolled in classes.
+Students may not work more than 19 hours per week while enrolled in classes.
 This policy is intended to protect the academic pursuits of the student.
 The following chart indicates the approximate number of work hours needed in order to earn the amount awarded.
-The amounts are based on minimum wage ($7.25 per hour) for approximately 16 weeks.
+The amounts are based on minimum wage ($8.00 per hour) for approximately 16 weeks.